- 01. A Word on the Current World Health Situation and its Impact on Teachers

 Working as an academic advisor can be very fulfilling as you get to know students individually, are trusted with their issues, dreams and ambitions, and have the satisfaction of knowing you have assisted them in selecting the perfect pathway to achieve their goals.

-As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working as an academic advisor can be a rewarding career.
+As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working in advisory roles can be rewarding jobs for former teachers.

 10. Museum or gallery jobs